Search this website

 The Challenge

-The presence of impurities in the vanadium battery electrolyte could impact on the performance and the operation of the Vanadium Redox Flow Battery (VRFB).
-A systematic study will be conducted during this project to investigate the influence of a number of impurities on the performance of the vanadium electrochemistry.
-Additives will be tested to check if performance, cost and recyclability can be enhanced.
+The presence of impurities in the vanadium battery electrolyte impacts on the performance and the operation of the Vanadium Redox Flow Battery (VRFB).
+Understanding the influence of a of impurities and additives is needed to establish whether performance, cost and recyclability can be enhanced.

 Similar Projects